pkiel/notebook/README.md

 ## Open Science
 Open Sience is the movement to make research more accessible, understandable, and reproducible.
-Open science is based on the principles of transparency and translating research results into improvements of everyone's life regardless of educational background, race, or nationality.
-Further as an interdisciplinary ecologist, open science is particularly useful to foster collaborations and ensure accountability as I delve into multiple fields.
+Open science is based on the principles of transparency and translating research results into actionable outcomes which may improve everyone's life regardless of educational background, race, or nationality.
+Further as an interdisciplinary ecologist, open science is particularly useful to foster collaborations and ensure accountability as I delve into fields outside of my domain.

 Resources on open science can be found here:
 * [Opening Science: The Evolving Guide on How the Internet is Changing Research, Collaborationand Scholarly Publishing](https://library.oapen.org/bitstream/handle/20.500.12657/28008/1001989.pdf)